BretteFitzgibbon/music-and-muses/README.txt

    A TextField object where the user types in a genre, title word, or artist.

 -- Buttons
-   Three Button objects: genreButton, titleButton, and artistButton.
+   Four Button objects: genreButton, titleButton, artistButton, and nationButton.
 Each button has an event listener that implements the ComponentEventListener class.
 These event listeners use the PeopleCodeOpenAI askQuestion method to ask ChatGPT one of the following prompts:

    "Create a numbered list of five contemporary artists from the provided genre.
 Say nothing else.
 No special characters."

-   "Create a numbered list of five contemporary songs with the provided word in the title.
+   "Create a numbered list of five contemporary songs with the provided word in the title and the artist of that song.
 Say nothing else.
 No special characters."

    "Based on the artist the user provides, recommend another artist that the user would also like."

+   "Based on the nation the user provides, provide a list of five artists who are based in that nation.
+Say nothing else.
+No special characters."

    The prompts were refined based on ChatGPT's initial behavior of listing as many as 10 artists, writing about each artist, and saying things like "Here is your list" and "Let me know if you'd like any further details", which we felt were either simply unnecessary or incompatible with the program, which does not support an ongoing back-and-forth with ChatGPT.